 E told us “I have learned how to use my computer to do the zoom calls – I have needed to remember my password and user name and learn how zoom works.”
 She also told us “I also had a problem with my keyboard and had to get a lead – I did that on my own.”

 3. Developed communication and social skills

 “Max went from being silent and nervous to engaging well with everyone in the group.
 As the course went on, he could prolong eye contact and developed an increased awareness of others within group situations.”

 4. Increased independence

 R has severe cerebral palsy and uses a switch (computer mouse-like object) to control music software and play and compose music.
 Over the year we worked with R on a new switch which responds to pressure and enabled her to play with more dynamics and a larger range of tempi.
 In addition, R has learned how to use two switches (one for each hand) at the same time which gives her more independence when playing.

 5. Access to further education and work experiences

-100% of students of the 2015/16 Accredited Music Technology course (Pathways) went on to further education and work opportunities – 60% have gone on to further education (including full-time study at Perth College and Edinburgh College) with 40% taking on work/ voluntary experience (including Royal Lyceum Theatre and North Edinburgh Arts Centre).
+Students of our Accredited Music Technology course (Pathways) have gone on to further education (including full-time study at Perth College and Edinburgh College) and work/ voluntary experience opportunities (including Royal Lyceum Theatre and North Edinburgh Arts Centre).